vk3txd/nko-antenna-brief/README.md

 - "Sounds more punchy"
 - "A year ago I would have said an antenna cannot make a difference to intelligibility other than through signal strength"

+_Note.
+The above comments were from stations using a coax A/B switch and comparing to other antennas in real time._

 _Field testing since December 2025 has shown_
-- Comparable or improved signal strength in many cases
+- Comparable or improved signal strength in most cases
 - Improved audio intelligibility compared to EFHW and loop antennas
 - Enhanced high-frequency speech components (e.g. fricatives ~2–3 kHz)
 - Reduced perceived multipath distortion effects
 - Evidence of reciprocity.
 Signal reports from Rx and Tx improvements align

-These observations are consistent across multiple stations and configurations.
+_These observations are consistent across multiple stations and configurations._

 ---